Sandra Jayat: Early life

+According to her own account as represented by Begoña Barrera, 2022 (see Bibliography for details), Jayat was born "somewhere between two countries" (i.e. Italy and France) "between 1938 and 1939", although for reasons that are unclear, her official notice of death lists her date and place of birth as 13 May 1930 at Moulins, Allier, France; the same details are apparently also given in "Who's Who in France" (original not seen).
+The reason for this discrepancy is presently unknown.
+(The Benezit Dictionary of Artists, 2006 edition gives her date of birth as 13 May 1939, so it is possible that the 1930 version is a simple error; alternatively, the 1930 date may be correct, however photographs of Jayat from the 1960s are consistent with a younger age (early to late 20s) rather than an older one (early to late 30s), refer this discussion on the "DjangoBooks" forum, also her account of seeking out and finding Django Reinhardt's surviving family in Paris at age 16 in 1955 would not be tenable since she would already be 25 by that time under the "birth year 1930" scenario).

-Jayat was born on the Italian–French border in 1938/1939 (some sources say 1940) to a nomadic family of (arguably Italian) Manouche Roma who were transiting at the time from Italy to France to escape the wartime persecution of Roma that was occurring in Italy.
+Jayat's family were Manouche Roma who were transiting at the time from Italy to France to escape the wartime persecution of Roma that was occurring in Italy.
 Finding that Roma were equally persecuted in northern France in the same period, the family moved on to southern France where conditions were less severe, and by the time Sandra was 14 were to be found back in north Italy in the Lombardy region, specifically in an encampment on the banks of Lake Maggiore.

-On the eve of her fifteenth birthday it was announced that in accordance with the clan tradition she would be married to another Roma boy.
+Again according to her own account via Barrera, on the eve of her fifteenth birthday it was announced that in accordance with the clan tradition she would be married to another Roma boy.
 The prospect terrified her and she decided to run away.
 Her grandfather had told her of the clan's "cousin", Django Reinhardt, a famous Romani guitarist, who lived in Paris, and she resolved to travel on her own to Paris in order to try to find him.
-The young girl travelled on her own overland to Paris over a period of many months, surviving, despite many hostilities, via the assistance of other Roma encampments along the way plus the kindness of strangers on occasion.
+The young girl traveled on her own overland to Paris over a period of many months, surviving, despite many hostilities, via the assistance of other Roma encampments along the way plus the kindness of strangers on occasion.

 Upon her arrival in Paris in spring 1955 she discovered that Django had in fact died two years previously.
-However, she encountered a Jewish family of whom the mother had lost a child in a concentration camp during the war and who believed that Jayat was her child come back to her, and Jayat lived with this family until she could not stand the deception any longer.
-She claims to have eventually made contact with Django's surviving family and to have been accepted as an honorary daughter by the family, maintaining her connection with the family for a number of years.
+However, she encountered a Jewish family of whom the mother had lost a child in a concentration camp during the second world war and who believed that Jayat was her child who had come back to her, and Jayat lived with this family until she could not stand the deception any longer.
+She claimed to have eventually made contact with Django's surviving family and to have been accepted as an honorary daughter by the family, maintaining her connection with the family for a number of years.